 As in communal living networks affiliated with us in Austrian and Germany, the largest part of the cost is covered with a loan from a banking institution.
-In our case, 60% of the real estate cost will be covered by a loan from the German foundation Stiftung Umverteilen!
-We’ll have to cover the remaining 40% with contributions by members of the collective who will live in the house, and with money offered by family and friends, but above all with direct loans from our supporters and sympathizers.
+In our case, 70% of the real estate cost was covered by a loan from the German foundation Umverteilen!
+We cover the remaining 30% with contributions by members of the collective who will live in the house, and with money offered by family and friends, but above all with direct loans from our supporters and sympathizers.

 How will you pay back the loans?

 Our cooperative’s main source of income will be rent, and for this reason we are not too dependent on external conditions.
 As is said, people will always need to live somewhere, and for this reason our system is stable and reliable.